Board Certified Oral and Maxillofacial SurgeonsSt Luke2023-06-01T20:50:38+00:00

 If you’ve recently lost a tooth due to trauma or need a tooth extracted because of damage, it may be daunting to think about having an incomplete smile.
 There are many ways that you can go about replacing your missing tooth and it’s important to learn more about tooth replacements so you can choose one that’s best for you and your lifestyle.
-Dental implants are long-lasting and are durable enough to withstand the pressures caused by biting and chewing, giving you a functional and aesthetic smile again!

 Dental implant surgery is a procedure that replaces tooth roots with screwlike posts and replaces damaged or missing teeth with artificial teeth that look, feel, and function like natural teeth.
-Dental implant surgery can offer a welcome alternative to dentures or bridgework that doesn’t fit well and can offer an option when a lack of natural teeth roots don’t allow building dentures or bridgework tooth replacements.
+Dental implant surgery can offer a welcome alternative to dentures or bridgework that doesn’t fit well and can offer an option when a lack of natural teeth roots doesn’t allow building dentures or bridgework tooth replacements.

-How dental implant surgery is performed depends on the type of implant and the condition of your jawbone.
+How implant surgery is performed depends on the type of implant and the condition of your jawbone.
 Dental implant surgery may involve several procedures.
 The major benefit of implants is solid support for your new teeth which is a process that requires the bone to heal tightly around the implant.
-Because this bone healing requires time, the process can take few months.
+Because this bone healing requires time, the process can take a few months.

-What to Know About Dental Implants Procedure
+What to Know About Oral Surgery and Teeth Extraction

 Here are some dental implant procedure options: